-Due to COVID-19 we are currently not taking any in-person school visit bookings.
+Due to COVID-19 we are not taking any in-person school visit bookings until at least November 2020.
 This page will be updated once we are able to take bookings again.

-Instead, we are offering free 1-hour online sessions for classes (during regular school hours) until Friday 31 July.
+Instead, we are offering 1-hour online sessions for classes (during regular school hours) until December 2020 (may be extended).
 The session will be focussed on astronomy and will generally include a talk of 30-40 minutes and allow for approximately 20 minutes of questions.
 If you would like something completely different to this, or if you have a preference for a particular topic or subject area, please let us know and we can try and accommodate.

 All sessions can be booked through Book Canberra Excursions (login required).

-Alternatively, we are also doing regular Facebook Live talks.
-You can view the schedule here on Facebook (updated regularly).
+Alternatively, we have also done a number of Facebook Live talks.
 You can see past videos in our 'Astronomy at Home' Facebook playlist or on our website.

 Evening school visits